You should never judge a book by its cover, but people often do so, especially with podcasts and other audio series, like FM and online radio.

 While with those on “business”, we see strong visual accents on the branding and graphic accents.

 They feature straightforward visual cues for “education” and designs.
 That’s why forming a perceived vision for the graphic identity of your podcast does need to be 101.
 Standards vary throughout hobbies, business, comedy, etc.

 When searching for podcasts related to “women”.
 We either have a clear visual feminine motive or a straightforward “women” written in the podcast thumbnail.

-Sharp Your Podcast Title & Message
+Sharpen Your Podcast Title & Message

 Your podcast title graphics are the initial point of contact with your listeners, and a strong hook is the best weapon to successfully podcasting.

-For example, it could be about your field, a scientific theme, or ethos, could be a keyword, like aroma, food, music, criminal, motion or tech.
+For example, it could be about your field, a scientific theme, or ethos, could be a keyword, like aroma, food, music, criminal, motion, or tech.

 You don’t have to be a unicorn to utilize graphics, photos, colors, and data, you must concisely pledge a brand promise.
 Make sure your ton is always on-brand, on-message, and aimed at the people you want to reach.